KurtJFoster/kurtrek/README.md

 #

-NOTE: This project is still in the early stages
+NOTE: I made this repo public on May 7th, 2023, which by no means is a reason to think everything works just yet!
+This project is still in the very early stages of development.

 First of all, I want to thank you for visiting this repository!